Part Two — The Trollbriar

 Jake takes a deep shuddering breath of the fresh outside air.
 “Why do I feel like you made that conversation way more graphic than it needed to be?”

-She smirks.
+She smirks at his discomfort.
 “Yeah, monthlies are no joke.”

 Jake puts his hands to his ears.
 “Please, I know too much already.
 I can’t hear anymore.”